 We have invested in privately held companies, which are in the startup or development stages.
 These investments are inherently risky because the markets for the technologies or products these companies are developing are typically in the early stages and may never materialize.
 As a result, we could lose our entire initial investment in these companies.
 In addition, we could also be required to hold our investment indefinitely, since there is presently no public market in the securities of these companies and none is expected to develop.
-These investments are carried at cost, which as of May 1, 2006 was \$131,044 and \$100,000 in BPL Global and Amperion, respectively, and at March 31, 2006, are recorded in other assets in the Consolidated Balance Sheets.
-During the year ended December 31, 2005, the Company determined that its investment in Amperion was impaired based upon forecasted discounted cash flow.
-Accordingly, the Company wrote-off 80%, or \$400,000, of the carrying value of its investment through a charge to operations in the prior year.
+These investments are carried at cost, which as of August 1, 2006 was \$131,044 and \$62,000 in BPL Global and Amperion, respectively, and at June 30, 2006, are recorded in other assets in the Consolidated Balance Sheets.
+The Company determined that its investment in Amperion was impaired based upon forecasted discounted cash flows and the equity valuation.
+Accordingly, the Company wrote-off \$38,000 and \$400,000 of the carrying value of its investment through a charge to operations during period ended June 30, 2006 and the year ended December 31, 2005, respectively.